phetsims/phet-info/deployment-info/doc/deploy-rc-phet-io.md

 ## Publishing an 'rc' (release candidate) version (PhET-iO brand)

-The latest fully-tested SHAs (use these if appropriate): https://github.com/phetsims/atomic-interactions/blob/1.0/dependencies.json
+The latest fully-tested SHAs (use these if appropriate): (doesn't exist yet)

-The latest SHAs under testing (use these if appropriate): https://github.com/phetsims/forces-and-motion-basics/blob/2.1/dependencies.json
+The latest SHAs under testing (use these if appropriate): (doesn't exist yet)

 RC versions are deployed to spot.colorado.edu at http://www.colorado.edu/physics/phet/dev/html/